musevlt/musered/docs/tutorial.rst

 The first important step in the organisation of the reduction is the concept of *dataset*.
 This defines a set of files that are retrieved and reduced together.
+This also means that *musered* can be used to reduce several datasets at the same time, which can be handy when they were observed in the same nights and share the same calibrations.

 For instance to define a `IC4406` dataset:

 .. literalinclude:: _static/settings.yml